IkeM-L/SanityCheck/README.md

 ### Requirements:

-- Ollama running on localhost at the default port, this can be changed in the langchainllmprovider
+- To use local language models: Ollama running on localhost at the default port, this can be changed in the langchainllmprovider
-- An OpenAI API key to use OpenAI language models.
+- To use OpenAI language models: An OpenAI API key.
 This should be placed in the CONFIG.py file
 ```"OPENAI_API_KEY": "YOUR API KEY"```
 - Support for other language models/hosting platforms can be added by adding more llm providers and updating the code in app.py to use them.
 - Redis server running on localhost:6379, or the port specified in app.py file.